More from Derek

 I’ve given up counting the number of times I’ve heard fellow Indie’s complain about their editors, and the hard won money they’ve spent on their sometimes dubious services.

-If you take the sensible decision to go it alone and self edit, you find the errors and correct them.
-Whereas if you pay for an editor’s services, while they give the impression of doing a ‘professional’ job, what do they actually do for their often exhorbitant fee?
-I’ll tell you.
+If you take the sensible decision to go it alone and self edit, you’ll soon find any errors and correct them.
+Whereas if you pay for an editor’s services, while they give the impression of doing a so-called professional job, what do they actually do for their often exhorbitant fee?
 Not enough!
 They only do half a job, then send it back to you to do the rest.
-What’s the point?
-A writer can do all of that themselves and for no cost to them except time.
+What’s the point of that?
+A writer can do it all themselves and for no cost to them except time.

-Yes your editor will tell you that they have judiciously gone through your manuscript, purportedly working their way through your story word by word, line by line, paragraph by paragraph, picking up on bad grammar, spelling mistakes, incorrect punctuation, plus suggesting you change this or that aspect of your story as if it was them who wrote the darned story, so that when pedants, armchair critics and literary snobs challenge you (and believe me they will), you can honestly say that your work was professionally edited.
+Yes your editor will tell you that they have judiciously gone through your manuscript, purportedly working their way through your story word by word, line by line, paragraph by paragraph, picking up on bad grammar, spelling mistakes, incorrect punctuation, plus suggesting you change this or that aspect of your story as if it was them who wrote the darned story in the first place, so that when pedants, armchair critics and literary snobs challenge you (and believe me they will), you can honestly say that your work was professionally edited.